 So as an activity for myself, I created a rubric to look at whenever I was wondering if an assessment was going to be a waste of time or was going to connect with the students.
 I thought I’d share it here:

 Additionally, if you want to encourage students to really focus on the requirements on a rubric, add a row that’s only for them to fill out for you.
-That way, the rubric’s feedback for you too.
+That way, the rubric’s feedback is for you too.
 Here’s an example of a quick rubric I designed that students could fill out.
 By also giving them a space to fill out, they own the rubric even more.
 It’s one way the students and I can learn reciprocally.

 So how do you ensure that your classroom assessments are meaningful?

 Heather Wolpert-Gawron is the author of the Project Based Writing series.
-This post is an excerpt from Heather’s new book, Writing Behind Every Door: Teaching Common Core Writing Across the Content Areas (Routledge, 2014.)
-You can follow Heather at her website:www.tweenteacher.com.
+This post is an excerpt from Heather’s new book, Writing Behind Every Door: Teaching Common Core Writing Across the Content Areas (Routledge, 2014).
+You can follow Heather at her website: www.tweenteacher.com.